lynas/stateless-web-application-with-spring-security-and-jwt/README.md

-# swa-wss-jwt
-Stateless web application with spring security and JWT
+# Stateless web application with spring security and JWT

 - Open the project with any IDE
 - In the terminal go to your project location